 But Owls?
 That to me was unexpected (but then again, this is Japan, so it’s normal right?)

 Out of curiosity I decided to go in and take a look.

 A Strange Encounter.

 The noise made by the antique bell knocker made one the creatures jump, flapped it’s wings, and gave me a solid fierce gaze.
 I soon realised there were three other huge Owls, looking at me with their curious and powerful round eyes.
-One of them I swear gave me the head-to-toe-look.
+One of them gave me a slow but careful head-to-toe look.

 ‘Ohayo!,’ I proudly greeted the cafe owner utilising my limited Nihongo vocabulary.
 He gave a nod, and motioned me to take a seat.

 The owner was a bit direct.
 Not the cheerful type.
 He reminded me of a retired military man who still carries that soldierly posture and demeanour post-army life.
 Although with his long silver hair in a ponytail, and impeccably groomed beard – he could also pass as a hippie x mad circus ring master.
 Overall, I quite like his look.